Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

  - `NetworkCharacterState` Contains all NetworkedVars, and both server and client RPC endpoints.
 The RPC endpoints only read out the call parameters and then raise events from them; they don’t do any logic internally.

 **Server**
- - `ServerCharacterMovement` manages the movement FSM on the server (example states: IDLE, PATHPLANNING, PATHFOLLOWING, FREEMOVING).
-Updates the NetworkedTransform of the entity on its FixedUpdate
+ - `ServerCharacterMovement` manages the movement Finite State Machine (FSM) on the server.
+Updates the NetworkedVars that synchronize position, rotation and movement speed of the entity on its FixedUpdate.
  - `ServerCharacter` has the AIBrain, as well as the ActionQueue.
 Receives action requests (either from the AIBrain in case of NPCs, or user input in case of player characters), and executes them.
  - `AIBrain` contains main AI FSM.
  - `Action` is the abstract base class for all server actions
    - `MeleeAction`, `AoeAction`, etc. contain logic for their respective action types.

 **Client**
  - `ClientCharacterComponent` primarily is a host for the running `ActionFX` class.
-This component will probably be on the graphics GO, rather than the sim GO.
+This component will probably be on the graphics game object, rather than the sim game object.
  - `CliemtInputComponent`.
 On a shadow entity, will suicide.
 Listens to inputs, interprets them, and then calls appropriate RPCs on the RPCStateComponent.
  - `ActionFX` is the abstract base class for all the client-side action visualizers
    - `MeleeActionFX`, `AoeActionFX`, etc. Contain graphics information for their respective action types.